Albertzue/learning_notes/aws/SAA/practice01.md

 c !
 c
 ad !
-d ! a here
+d ! a
-d
+d b
 b
 a !
 c